caaiitlin/taiko-guide/getting-started/index.md

 ### 🏠 I'm playing at home

-If your first experience will be on an arcade cabinet, start here.
+If your first experience will be on a home version of the game, start here.

 ➡️ Read the **At Home** guide first.